 Compass variations

 Compass problems are one of the cited phrases in many Triangle incidents.
 While some have theorized that unusual local magnetic anomalies may exist in the area,[32] such anomalies have not been found.
-Compasses have natural magnetic variations in relation to the magnetic poles, a fact which navigators have known for centuries.
+Compasses have natural magnetic variations in relation to the magnetic poles, a fact that navigators have known for centuries.
 Magnetic (compass) north and geographic (true) north are exactly the same only for a small number of places – for example, as of 2000[update], in the United States, only those places on a line running from Wisconsin to the Gulf of Mexico.[33]
 But the public may not be as informed, and think there is something mysterious about a compass "changing" across an area as large as the Triangle, which it naturally will.[1]

 Gulf Stream